Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Background and main results

 \section{Background and main results}

-The Tutte polynomial is a universal polynomial invariant defined on a graph which obeys a particular recurrence relation for the contraction and deletion of the edges of this graph.
-This universal property turns out to have several implications in particular in statistical mechanics \cite{sok}.
-The Bollobas-Riordan (BR) polynomial \cite{bollo} defines an authentic extension of the Tutte polynomial for simple graphs \cite{tutte} to ribbon graphs or neighborhoods of graphs embedded in surfaces.
+The Tutte polynomial is a universal polynomial invariant defined on abstract graphs.
+This invariant obeys a particular recursion relation for the contraction and deletion of the edges of a graph, see for instance \cite{tutte}.
+The Bollob\'as-Riordan (BR) polynomial, see \cite{bollo2} and \cite{bollo}, defines a genuine extension of the Tutte polynomial to ribbon graphs or neighborhoods of graphs embedded in surfaces.
+Before, in the context of quantum groups, Reshetikhin and Turaev showed in \cite{Reshetikhin:1990pr} the existence of a generalized Jones polynomial on graphs embedded in surfaces.

-In this work, we investigate a family of graphs for which both the Tutte and BR polynomial invariants find a meaningful extension.
-The family of such graphs are issued from the so-called colored tensor graphs representing simplicial complexes in any dimension $D$ \cite{Gurau:2009tw}.
-The present study is mainly addressed for $D=3$, although, at the beginning and for the sake of generality, we carry out the analysis for any dimension $D$.
-We focus on $D=3$ because we aim at making a first step towards the definition of a universal polynomial invariant precisely of the Tutte or BR form for particular graphs having a (3D) volume which is still missing to the best of our knowledge.

-It can be underlined that the graphs that we shall study are somehow recently found.
-They naturally appear as Feynman graphs in a particular quantum field theoretical framework called colored tensor field theory introduced by Gurau \cite{Gurau:2009tw}\cite{Gurau:2009tz} and further investigated afterwards \cite{Gurau:2010nd, Geloun:2009pe,sefu3,Gurau:2011xp}.
-For a version of these graphs without color, we refer the reader to more references therein.
-According to quantum field procedures, these graphs can be dually associated with gluing of basic $D$ simplexes (vertices) along their faces or $D-1$ boundary simplexes (propagators or edges).
-The graphs in question are called stranded and can be depicted in a three dimensional space.
-Fields in this framework are rank $D$ tensors.
-Hence the notion of (tensor) rank and the dimension of the space generated by the gluing are related.
-We shall not distinguish these in the following.
+In this work, we investigate families of combinatorial objects generalizing abstract and ribbon graphs to which both the Tutte and BR polynomial invariants may be extended.
+These generalized graphs were identified as Feynman graphs of matrix \cite{Di Francesco:1993nw} and tensor models \cite{ambjorn}.
+Such models in physics aim at defining a quantum spacetime, and their graphs represent discrete geometries.
+The study of colored tensor graphs, i.e. the Feynman graphs of colored tensor models introduced in \cite{Gurau:2009tw} (see also \cite{Gurau:2009tz}, \cite{Gurau:2011xp} and \cite{Geloun:2009pe}), has acknowledged a growing interest after the recent discovery, by Gurau in \cite{Gurau:2010ba}, of the main organizing tool of their partition function.
+The story of colored tensor graphs has also been successful from the point of view of combinatorics and graph theory because of their tractable properties.
+For instance, well-known combinatorial notions defined on graphs such as polynomial invariants and Hopf-algebras have been extended to tensor graphs in \cite{Gurau:2009tz}, \cite{Tanasa:2010me}, \cite{Avohou:2015sia}, and \cite{Raasakka:2013kaa}.